 GEO maintains a database of previously approved courses and their transfer equivalents at Duke.

 If your course previously has been approved, GEO will be able to process the transfer credit.
-For information specific to programs with courses in economics, refer to the Duke Study Abroad: Economics webpage.
+For information specific to programs with courses in economics, refer to GEO's list of Study Away Recommendations by Major.

 If your course previously has not been approved, you must obtain approval from the director of undergraduate studies.
-Students should initiate the process with the GEO by completing an Approval of Study Abroad Transfer Credit Courses form.
+Students should initiate the Course Approval Process with GEO.
 In addition to the form, students will need to provide a description of the course(s) in question, such as a description from a course catalog, web print-out, or course syllabus.
 Students also need to provide information on where the course(s) fits into the program of study at the institution in question (i.e., Is it a course for majors?
 Is it an introductory, intermediate, or advanced course?).
 A good way to do this is to provide course descriptions for any pre-requisites to the course you are seeking to transfer.

 Students may submit these materials with the approval form directly to the undergraduate program assistant, who will forward them to the director of undergraduate studies for approval and then to GEO for final processing.

 Departmental Transfer Credit Guidelines

 When transferring credit through the Department of Economics, the following guidelines apply:

 - A maximum of 2 course credits from all study abroad courses and/or courses taken at other domestic institutions may be counted toward economics major or minor requirements.
 One exception is for courses taken through the full-year program at the London School of Economics (in which case the maximum number of transfer credits is four).